 - You don’t need to use the care certificate workbook but

 1. The Care Certificate is a set of standards

 Social care and health workers use a set of standards set out in The Care Certificate throughout their day.
-Theses minimum standards are normally covered in the introduction when you become a care worker.
+These minimum standards are normally covered in the introduction when you become a care worker.

-Skills for Care, Health Education England and Skills for Health developed The Care Certificate together and so these standards apply through social care and healthcare.
 It also links to National Occupational Standards and units in qualifications and gives care workers an understanding of care, which they can build on in the future.

 2. It’s not mandatory, but…